codeunion/fundamentals-of-web-development/syllabus.md

 - Command line arguments and environment variables
 - Interacting with third-party APIs and websites in Ruby
 - Producing web pages (HTML/CSS/JavaScript) with Ruby
+- Git & GitHub
+- Using a professional text editor
+- Bundler & Gemfiles

 ### Projects